First impeachment of Donald Trump: Preparation

 While the impeachment inquiry was underway, Senate majority leader Mitch McConnell started planning a possible trial.
 On October 8, 2019, he led a meeting on the subject, advising his caucus to say that they opposed the House process and as little else as possible.
 In November, he shot down the idea that the articles of impeachment should be dismissed, stating that "the rules of impeachment are very clear, we'll have to have a trial."
 On December 12, as the articles were being considered by the House Judiciary Committee, McConnell met with White House counsel Pat Cipollone and Director of Legislative Affairs Eric Ueland.
 McConnell stated later that day, "Everything I do during this I'm coordinating with the White House counsel.
 There will be no difference between the president's position and [ours] ...
 I'm going to take my cues from the president's lawyers."
 McConnell added that the coordination with the White House would also pertain to whether witnesses would be allowed to testify, and told Sean Hannity of Fox News that there was no chance Trump would be convicted, expressing his hope that all Senate Republicans would acquit the president of both charges.
 Republican senators Lisa Murkowski and Susan Collins criticized McConnell's comments regarding coordinating with the White House.
-Collins has been critical of Democratic senator Elizabeth Warren for prejudging the trial.
+Collins was also critical of Democratic senator Elizabeth Warren for prejudging the trial.